1. Sort, sort, sort!

 We know ironing (and laundry day in general) can be a bore sometimes.
-Make good use of this lazy day chore by listening to your favorite audio book, watching a relaxing TV program or movie, or even just meditating!
+Make good use of this lazy day chore by listening to your favorite audio book, watching a relaxing TV program or movie, or even jamming out to some music!

 19. Keep sweaters pill-free

 Keep your favorite sweaters looking brand new with this easy hack!
 Pilling happens when the fibers of your clothing shrink and stretch during washing, so always prevent it with a gentle detergent that protects the fibers of your clothes.
 Already have pilling?
 No problem—use a sweater stone to gently lift the excess pilled fabric.